CNBC's The China Connection newsletter: Whispers of a new world order in Tianjin

-- Despite the U.S entering the Israel-Iran conflict over the weekend, the rustlings this week at the "Summer Davos" conference in Tianjin, China, had an undercurrent of navigating a future less intertwined with Washington.
+- The rustlings this week at the "Summer Davos" conference in Tianjin, China, were about navigating a future less intertwined with Washington.

 - "The mood [here] reflects a changed world order.
 The Global South is more connected than ever," said Ben Simpfendorfer, Hong Kong-based partner at Oliver Wyman.